 This weekend I played my last gig of 2013 – it was at the Garage supporting local band King Goon.
 Although a wee bit quiet, the atmosphere was lively and friendly, and my set went down incredibly well with the crowd!
 I got paid for my performance, for the first time ever! (twice this year I’ve been given petrol money, but usually I don’t even get that – this is the first time I’ve been paid for the performance itself!)
-The band also asked me if I’d like to collaberate with them sometime, which was super flattering
+The band also asked me if I’d like to collaberate with them sometime.

 It felt significant that my last gig of 2013 was also my most successful.
 On the whole, 2013 has been an excellent year where I’ve started to find my feet, and take small but steady steps towards achieving my dreams and building a good life.